Find your perfect fit at UB.

 The Black Law Students Association is a national organization created and designed to articulate and promote the needs and goals of black law students.
 The UB chapter has developed a Law Student Assistance Program, in which upper-class law students are assigned to incoming first-year students to help them adapt to the law school environment.

 The National Jewish Law School Association educates both Jewish and non-Jewish students and faculty about the Jewish faith and seeks to discuss and raise awareness of legal and professional issues facing Jews today.
 The University of Baltimore's JLSA is a cultural, social, educational and religious organization that reflects the varied interests of the Jewish student community at the University of Baltimore School of Law.

 The South Asian Law Students Association provides an exciting cultural, social, moral and academic climate for all UB students.
 SALSA focuses on establishing and educating members and others about South Asian history and culture, as well as legal issues on the global front.

 The UB chapter of SSWLC provides a forum for education, advocacy and scholarship aimed at advancing the interests of women through the legal system and the legislature.
 The organization is dedicated to informing the university and the surrounding community about issues that involve women and their rights.

 The University of Baltimore student chapter of the Women's Bar Association of Maryland organizes and hosts a series of educational and informational programs addressing legal issues that affect women in the profession and in the community at large.

-The Center for Educational Access provides reasonable accommodations for students with documented disabilities and assures access to all campus facilities and programs.
+The Office of Disability and Access Services provides reasonable accommodations for students with documented disabilities and assures access to all campus facilities and programs.